-- increase from 35 to 83 percent the amount spent by the health department on a contract with a community-based organization to provide resources and support to persons with such injuries and their families - 4 reduce from 65 to 17 percent the amount allocated for the traumatic brain injury and spinal cord injury registry - Economic analysis of nonhighway alternatives.
-Eliminates the stipulation that the commissioner of transportation is to cooperate with the regional rail authorities in developing nonhighway transit plans for the metropolitan area. - Bus driver duty to passenger.
-Provides that a public bus operator's duty to a passenger, including student passenger, applies only when the passenger is riding on, boarding, or disembarking the bus.
-Provides that at all other times the passenger is a pedestrian and the driver's responsibility is limited to the duty owed a pedestrian. - Greater Minnesota transit assistance program.
-Provides that financial assistance to greater Minnesota transit systems under MnDOT's greater Minnesota transit assistance program includes money from the greater Minnesota transit fund. - Greater Minnesota operating assistance.
+- increase from 35 to 83 percent the amount spent by the health department on a contract with a community-based organization to provide resources and support to persons with such injuries and their families - reduce from 65 to 17 percent the amount allocated for the traumatic brain injury and spinal cord injury registry - 27 Economic analysis of nonhighway alternatives.
+Eliminates the stipulation that the commissioner of transportation is to cooperate with the regional rail authorities in developing nonhighway transit plans for the metropolitan area. - 28 Greater Minnesota transit assistance program.
+Provides that financial assistance to greater Minnesota transit systems under MnDOT's greater Minnesota transit assistance program includes money from the greater Minnesota transit fund. - 29 Greater Minnesota operating assistance.
 Repeals a reference to greater Minnesota property tax replacement aid (repealed elsewhere in the article).